Alcohol retail trade licence

 - confirmation of the regular route of an alcohol producer’s vehicle or vessel used as a mobile shop selling alcohol EUR 410.

-If you cancel your application before it has been processed, we will charge half of the fee.
+If you cancel your application before it has been processed, we will charge a part of the fee that corresponds the amount of our work.

 The processing fees are fixed and binding.
 They are enforceable without a separate decision or judgment.
 The processing fee is invoiced by the Government Shared Services Centre for Finance and HR.